HKUST-Aerial-Robotics/SG-Reg/README.md

 - [x] Visualize the results.
 - [x] Provide RIO scene graph data for download.
 - [x] Provide network weight for download.
+- [x] Publish checkpoint on Huggingface Hub and reload.
 - [ ] Registration back-end in python interface.
+(The version used in the paper is a C++ version.)
 - [ ] Validation the entire system in a new computer.
 - [x] A tutorial for running the validation.